Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 What kind of spirit has God put within us?
 A spirit that longs (is passionate) for infinite love, worth, and glory.
 Love that can only be satisfied fully by the Source of love - our Creator; not by creation.

-He will not share in (is jealous over) our pursuit or loyalty to any other "lover" because He knows our capacity to value and enjoy Him is unparalleled to all the rest of creation and there is no other true lover who can fill this need and desire in us for love that He designed to be filled only by Him.
+He will not share in (is jealous over) our pursuit or loyalty to any other "lover" because He knows our greatest joy and satisfaction is ultimately in Him.
+There is no other true "lover" who can fill this need and desire in us for love; love that He designed to be filled ultimately and only by God who is loveNot because He needs our love but because we need His.
 This is "the spirit He has made to dwell in us."

-Not because He needs our love but because we need His.
 Our being in His image wasn't happenstance.
 He designed us this way.
-He is the Creator, we are created...but unlike the rest of creation we are created in His image.
-Therefore He loves us and desires we experience Him to the maximum of His true worth and our capacity as bearers of His image.
+He is the Creator, we His creatures...but unlike the rest of creation we are created in His image.
+Therefore He loves us and desires we experience Him to the maximum extend of His true worth and our capacity as bearers of His image.

 Everything in creation we seek for life outside of God is temporary.
 Creation is good and has value but it is limited.
 Therefore it comes up short of filling our need for and sense of value-worth (glory).

 GOD alone is the Source of infinite love.
-To experience His love to the maximum of our capacity, we must give Him all our loyalty and faithfulness (i.e. have no other "gods" before Him).
+To experience His love to the maximum extent of our capacity, we must give Him all our loyalty and faithfulness (i.e. have no other "gods" before Him).
 Otherwise we will never experience His love as it truly is and as we were designed to, but instead we will pursue created things for love, meaning, and purpose outside of and instead of Him.

 Where does this need/desire for significance (glory) come from?
 Click here